thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 The **`XML`** template mode will allow XML input.
-In this case, code is expected to be well-formed from the XML standpoint: no unclosed tags, no unquoted attributes, etc. and the parser will issue exceptions if well-formedness violations are found.
+In this case, code is expected to be well-formed from the XML standpoint: no unclosed tags, no unquoted attributes, etc. and the parser will throw exceptions if well-formedness violations are found.
 Note however that no *validation* (DTD, XML Schema) will be performed.

 The **`TEXT`** template mode will allow the use of a specific non-markup syntax